-The results from the water quality modeling show that minimal water quality impacts would be associated with the cable installation in Lake Erie and they are limited to temporary impacts that would occur locally within a four-hour timeframe after jet plowing occurs.
+The results from the water quality modeling (HDR 2015) show that minimal water quality impacts would be associated with the cable installation in Lake Erie and they are limited to temporary impacts that would occur locally within a four-hour timeframe after jet plowing occurs.
 The model calculated that TSS, TP, and DP concentration increases would reach a temporary peak concentration at the point of installation and then decrease rapidly.
 At the three U.S. locations evaluated with the water quality model, the TSS concentrations were calculated to be 116, 104, and 208 mg/L above background lake levels at 2-3 meters above the lake bottom at KM post 53, 70, and 95, respectively.
 Estimated TSS concentration increases due to the cable installation are <3 mg/L above observed background lake TSS levels at a distance of 100 meters from the point of installation and within 5-11 meters above the lake bottom.
-Temporary TP and DP concentration increases due to the cable installation and within 4-8 meters of the lake bottom.
-The DP re-introduced during cable installation represents <0.001% of the total external annual phosphorus inputs to Lake Erie based on recent loadings rates.
-All model-calculated dissolved metals concentration increases were less than the associated method detection limits (MDL) and much less than acute and chronic dissolved WQS (HDR 2015).
-The water quality modeling report is included as Appendix E, and provides more detail regarding the modeling approach and the model results.
+Temporary TP and DP concentration increases due to the cable installation are estimated to be <0.005 mg/L at 100 meters from the point of installation and within 4-8 meters of the lake bottom.
+The DP reintroduced during cable installation represents <0.001% of the total external annual phosphorus inputs to Lake Erie based on recent loadings rates.
+All model-calculated dissolved metals concentration increases were less than the associated method detection limits (MDL) and much less than acute and chronic dissolved WOS (HDR 2015).